peteroupc/classic-wallpaper/pixeltovector.md

 - Should not involve neural networks.
 - Should not be covered by patents or patent applications.

-Algorithms that convert pixel images to vector graphics in the form of rectangles that cover the input's pixels (for example, [_png2svg_](https://github.com/xyproto/png2svg)) are not within the scope of this document.
+Algorithms that convert pixel images to vector graphics in the form of unions of rectangles that cover the input's pixels (for example, [_png2svg_](https://github.com/xyproto/png2svg)) are not within the scope of this document.

 There is an algorithm by Kopf and Lischinski ("Depixelizing Pixel Art", _ACM Transactions on Graphics_ 30(4), 2011) that tackles the task of generating vector graphics from pixel-art images, including those of the kind at issue here.
 However:

-- The algorithm generates smooth contours even if they originate from single-pixel line segments or curves.
+1. The algorithm generates curved contours even if they originate from single-pixel line segments or curves.
-- The algorithm doesn't generate polygons even in cases where that shape is best.
+2. The algorithm doesn't generate polygons even in cases where that shape is best.
-- The algorithm runs slowly: tens of seconds to generate a vector graphic from a 64-bit icon.
+3. The algorithm runs slowly: tens of seconds to generate a vector graphic from a 64-bit icon.
-- The resulting vector graphic does not have a reasonable size compared to the input pixel image.
+4. The resulting vector graphic does not have a reasonable size compared to the input pixel image.
-- I don't know whether the algorithm is covered by any pending or active patents.
+5. I don't know whether the algorithm is covered by any pending or active patents.

+Potrace version 1.16 (2019) likewise suffers from points 1 and 2, and also supports only black-and-white opaque pixel images and not color ones.

 ## License